Nowodzek/essays/Torres/README.md

 .ve-media  https://iiif.juncture-digital.org/cc:776cef58-8458-46ae-820d-dc87abb889b8/manifest.json

-The Untitled piece is named after his partner Ross who passed away from Aids.
 Felix Gonzalez Torres created a list of peramiters for each exhibit that he created.
 In doing so he left many unanswered questions that created viarables in each exhibit.
-In all there are 20 candy instillations that were created and any can be on exhibit at any time.
-It is up to the Exhibitor what candies are used, the shape of the candies and if or how often the candies are replenished throughout the exhibit.
+In all there are 20 candy instillations that were created and any number can be on exhibit at any time.
+It's not uncommon for more than one to be on dispaly at a time.
+It is up to the Exhibitor what candies are used, the shape of the candies are placed and if or how often the candies are replenished throughout the exhibit.

 .ve-media